Pixlox/notes/content/Commerce/Markets.md

 ### Government intervention
 ---
 - A market can allocate resources in an efficient manner.
-- This is because the owners of those resources are always seeking to maximise their profits and incomes.
+- This is because the owners of those resources are always seeking to maximise their [[Profits]] and incomes.
 - However, at times the profit seeking nature of businesses can result in negative outcomes for the society and the environment.
 - Governments may need to intervene in the market to reduce these problems.